 As always, we’ll start from the very beginning.

 Grab bars are safety aids designed and engineered – and that’s an important word to remember here – to do quite a few things.
-For example, grab bars can help or enable a person to maintain balance, lessen fatigue by offering support while standing, or hold some of their weight while they’re maneuvering about.
-Grab bars can also help people avoid injury by being something they grab onto in case of a slip or fall.
+For example, they can help or enable a person to maintain balance, lessen fatigue by offering support while standing, or hold some of their weight while they’re maneuvering about.
+They can also help people avoid injury by being something they grab onto in case of a slip or fall.

 Speaking of slips and falls, according to a report (Nonfatal Bathroom Injuries Among Persons Aged ≥15 Years, Morbidity and Mortality Weekly Report, 2011) by the Center for Disease Control (CDC), more than 230,000 bathroom injuries among people over age 15 are treated in emergency rooms each year.
 These injuries most frequently occur in or around a bathtub or shower, and the number of injuries increases with age, especially due to accidents where a person slips and falls near a toilet.